What’s the Best Room for Your Router?

 Does modem placement matter?

-Your modem’s location doesn’t matter as much as your router.
+Your modem’s location matters less than your router's.
 A modem usually hangs out near your main network jack.
 Most people keep their modem and router near each other for convenience, but that doesn’t have to be the case.

 Even if you have a 2-in-1 modem and router or a gateway, you could get your own router and move it away from the modem if you need better Wi-Fi range.
 You’d just have to put the gateway into bridge mode using device settings so you don’t accidentally end up with two competing Wi-Fi networks.